Within the limits of Science: Spiritism in Barcelona - Cya On The Road

 Rutes científiques és una iniciativa de la Societat Catalana d’Història de la Ciència i la Tècnica (SCHCT) de l’Institut d’Estudis Catalans.

-Download now and search for Within the limits of Science: Spiritism in Barcelona.
+Once you're in the app, simply search for the tour name Within the limits of Science: Spiritism in Barcelona to get started.